masa-finance/docs/docs/masa-protocol/protocol-twitter-scraper-cookies-config.md

 ### Prerequisites

 - A running, staked Masa Node (see [Binary Installation](./protocol-binary-installation.md) or [Docker Setup](./protocol-docker-setup.md))
+- `twitter_cookies.json.example` file in the root directory of your Masa Node renamed to `twitter_cookies.json`
 - X/Twitter Pro Account: without a Pro account, you will not be able to scrape X/Twitter data.

 :::warning